Observational Evidence for Primordial Black Holes: A Positivist Perspective

-In order to illustrate these different process and infer the PBH cluster mass-size relation today, we have shown in Fig.~\ref{fig:rcvsmc}, for the case $\fPBH\.\mPBH / \Msun = 3$ (relevant for the thermal history model discussed in Section~\ref{sec:Thermal--History-Scenario}), the minimum cluster size as a function of its mass from the evaporation (dashed red line) and dynamical heating process (dashed black line), and by combining the initial cluster size, dynamical heating and dilution inside host clusters (solid black line).
-In this last case, one obtains a relation between the cluster size and its mass, starting around $M_{\crm} \approx 10^{5}\,\Msun$ and $r_{\crm} \approx 20\,$pc.
-Below this critical mass and radius, PBH clusters expand through dynamical heating until they are diluted in their host cluster.
-Then the cluster size increases with the mass in a way that roughly follows the distribution of observed UFDGs (whose most likely half-light radius and mass are represented by crosses), as argued later.
-The figure also shows the cluster masses for which $F_{\crm}( M_{\crm} ) = 0.9$ and $F_{\crm}( M_{\crm} ) = 0.99$ (vertical blue lines), showing that the almost all Poisson fluctuations have collapsed into such clusters in the relevant mass scale.
+In order to illustrate these different processes and infer the PBH cluster mass-size relation today, Fig.~\ref{fig:rcvsmc} shows as broken black lines the initial cluster size, from Eq.~\eqref{eq:rM}, and the region where dynamical expansion occurs within the age of the Universe, from Eq.~\eqref{eq:dyntime}, for the cases $\fPBH\.m / \Msun = 0.3$, $3$ (relevant for the thermal-history model discussed in Section~\ref{sec:Thermal--History-Scenario}) and $30$.
+The current relationship is given by the solid black lines with the minimum depending on $f_{\rm PBH}$ and $m$.
+The increase of size with mass roughly follows the distribution of observed UFDGs (whose most likely half-light radius and mass are represented by crosses), which indicates that they form from Poisson rather than CDM fluctuations.
+The figure also indicates the cluster masses for which $F_{\crm}( M_{\crm} ) = 0.9$ and $0.99$ (vertical blue lines), showing that almost all Poisson fluctuations have collapsed into such clusters on the relevant mass scale.